nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-2/index.md

         else season_statistics.withColumnRenamed(col + 'mean', 'T1_opponent_' + col[3:] + 'mean')
 ```

+At this point, it's important to mention that `regular_data` DataFrame actually has **two** rows per each match that occurred.
+This is so that both teams can be "T1" and "T2", for each match.
+This little "trick" is what makes these statistics usefull.

-Finally, at this point we "only" have the statistics for "T1".
-We "need" the statistics for "T2" - "need" in quotations because there are no new statistics being calculated.
+Note that we "only" have the statistics for "T1".
+We "need" the statistics for "T2" as well - "need" in quotations because there are no new statistics being calculated.
 We just need the same data, but with the columns having different names, so that for a match with "T1" and "T2", we have statistics for both T1 and T2.
-So we create a mirror DataFrame, where instead of "T1...mean" and "T1_opponent_...mean", we have "T2...mean" and "T2_opponent_...mean":
+So, we created a mirror DataFrame, where, instead of "T1...mean" and "T1_opponent_...mean", we have "T2...mean" and "T2_opponent_...mean".
+This is important because, later on, when we're joining these regular season statistics to tournament matches, we'll be able to have statistics for both team 1 **and** team 2.

 ```python
 season_statistics_T2 = season_statistics.select(